 Older and hopefully smarter now, I decided to make my own natural version of the best jello shot recipe ever, WITHOUT the packaged Jell-O mix, when it was time to party down for my birthday last week.

-How to make margarita jello shots without jello shot cups!
+How to make tequila jello shots without plastic shot cups!

-Using the rind of a citrus fruit as a cup is such an adorable way to present jello shots for a party.
-The only downside is the white pith inside the rind will make the jello taste bitter if left inside too long.
+Using the rind of a citrus fruit as a cup is such an adorable way to present jello shots for a party and it’s totally Eco-friendly.
+The only downside is the white pith inside the rind will make the jello taste bitter if left inside for too long.
 My suggestion is to consume the shots within a 24 hour period OR you can totally forgo all lime rind cup cuteness and just pour the mixture into a small baking pan, allow it to set up, then cut the jello into small squares.
 Not as cute, but just as tasty!